Help Pay for Your Education with Grants

 CMC's policy is that we will recalculate Pell awards only for enrollment changes that occur up to the PRD of a term.
 This policy is true regardless of whether there is compressed coursework.
 Students are strongly encouraged to finalize their course schedule before the PRD.

-2023-24 Pell Recalculation Date:
+2024-25 Pell Recalculation Date:

-• Summer: TBD
+- Summer: TBD

 The FSEOG Grant is a grant to help pay for a student's education after high school.
 It is for undergraduates only.
 A student could get up to $2,000 per academic year, depending on need, the availability of FSEOG funds at CMC, and the amount of other aid awarded.
 See FSEOG Grants

-Colorado State grants include:
+Colorado State Grants

 The General Assembly passed HB22-1155, In-State tuition classification for Colorado high school graduates, which allows state aid to be awarded for students who meet the following qualifications: Graduated from a Colorado high school or was physically present in Colorado for at least one year immediately preceding the date the student successfully completed a high school equivalency examination in Colorado; and has been physically present in Colorado for at least 12 consecutive months prior to enrolling in an institution.
 Student who do not have lawful immigration status and who do not meet the qualifications listed above are also encouraged to apply for institutional aid using the CASFA.

-Starting in August 2023, student who enroll in an in demand field will have their tuition, fees, course materials, and other costs covered while funding is available.
+Starting in Fall 2023, student who enroll in an in demand field will have their tuition, fees, course materials, and other costs covered while funding is available.
 Students must complete the FAFSA or CASFA and the COSI application, if eligible.
 Please see the Career Advance Colorado website for additional information.

 State funding for college students enrolled in Colorado colleges and universities comes in two forms, block grants and The College Opportunity Fund (COF).
 COF is a direct benefit program that provides state-tax dollars to colleges and universities on behalf of eligible undergraduate students, but is not need-based financial aid.
 Created by the Colorado legislature in 2004, the COF program enables the state to award taxpayer funding directly to students.